beave/sagan/doc/source/rule-keywords.rst

 .. option:: default_dst_port: {port number}

 The default_dst_port sets the default port number in the event normalization fails.
 For example, OpenSSH typically uses port 22.
 However, OpenSSH log messages do not specify the port being used.
 By using the rule option default_dst_port, Sagan will assign the port specified by the rule writer when triggered.
-This option can be overriden by liblognorm.
+This option can be overridden by liblognorm.

 Valid values are integers (1-63556) or defined variables (ie - "$SSH_PORT").
 Defaults to the Sagan YAML "default-port".